Innovative Schools Application

 We have included our investment criteria below that provide more details of what we are looking for.

-Apply by January 27, 2023 until 5pm PT.
+Apply by January 16, 2024 5pm PT.
 We will invite a group of teams to interview with us in March and April.
-We will finalize our decisions by May 2023.
+We will finalize our decisions by May 2024.

 • Additional guidance will be given to the selected applicants on how to prepare for this stage

-• Notification of final funding decision by the end of May
+• End of May: Notification of final funding decision

 Build passionate, capable and diverse teams

-We seek mission-driven, innovative leaders who show passion, visionary leadership, personal integrity, and the ability to achieve outstanding results.
+We seek mission-driven, innovative leaders who show passion, visionary leadership, personal integrity, self-awareness, and the ability to achieve outstanding results.
 However, they cannot do this work alone, and must also recruit and lead a team with the competencies, experiences and diversity necessary to design and launch an innovative public school.
-Collectively, this team must bring skills and relevant backgrounds in instruction, equity, school management and operations, as well as an emphasis on innovation and continuous improvement.
+Collectively, this team must bring skills and relevant backgrounds in instruction, equity, talent development, school management, governance, and operations, as well as an emphasis on innovation and continuous improvement.
 Leaders should be open to working closely with us and being an active member of communities of practice with fellow portfolio members.

 Engage the communities they aim to serve